Echinacea Flower Tea Nutrition Facts, Medicinal Health Benefits

 Q. What are the benefits of echinacea tea?

-Echinacea tea is known for its potential immune-boosting properties.
+This tea is known for its potential immune-boosting properties.
 It may help alleviate symptoms of the common cold, reduce inflammation, and provide relief from minor respiratory discomfort.
-Some people also enjoy Echinacea tea for its pleasant taste and soothing qualities.
-Making Echinacea tea is a simple process, and it can be a soothing way to enjoy the potential health benefits of this herb.
-Here’s a basic recipe for making Echinacea tea:
+Some people also enjoy the tea for its pleasant taste and soothing qualities.

 Q. Is echinacea scientifically proven to boost your immune system?
 If no, why not?